 Cigarettes, bidi and shisha

-Like cigarette smoke, water pipe smoke contains cancer-causing chemicals and toxic gases such as carbon monoxide.
+Like cigarette smoke, waterpipe smoke contains significant levels of cancer-causing chemicals and toxic gases such as carbon monoxide.

 Quit smoking and tobacco

 The most effective way to quit smoking and tobacco use is with expert help from a stop smoking adviser.

 Your free local NHS Stop Smoking service can provide medication and expert support to help you quit.